Waaal/BobaOS/doc/boot/Loader.md

 63      56 55   52 51   48 47           40 39       32 31           16 15           0
 |   Base  | Flags | Limit | Access Bytes  |    Base   |      Base     |     Limit   |
 ```
-**Base:** A 32 Bit value containing the address, where the segment begins
+**Base:** A 32 Bit value containing the address, where the segment begins.

 **Limit:** A 20 bit value containing the maximum address unit of this segment.
 Either in byte units or in 4KiB pages.
 (Flags bit 3)

 *Note: In 64 bit mode Base and Limit are ignored.
 Each entry covers the entire linear address space regardless of what they are set to*